HocineBoudieb/HocineBoudieb/README.md

 ## Personal Projects 🛠️

 This space is not just for my professional work; it's also a canvas for my personal projects.
 Here, you'll find everything from robotics experiments to applications of AI in diverse scenarios.
-Whether it's a real-time insulin regulation system inspired by the Bergman Model or a custom-designed Connect Four game, each project showcases my skills and passion for innovation.

 ## Collaboration and Contact 📬